PalePrime/eita10/README.md

 To produce schematic diagrams Lcapy needs to have LaTeX, the CircuiTikZ package, and either GhostScript or ImageMagick installed.

 The TeX Live 2021 distribution from https://tug.org/texlive/ works on all platforms and has an interactive package manager that can pull in CircuiTikZ.
+It is, however, a bulky install and may take hours to complete(!).

 ImageMagick is also available for all platforms from https://imagemagick.org/index.php